top of page

 Risk Factors

-What are the risk factors for lung cancer?
+Am I at risk for lung cancer?

 According to the National Comprehensive Cancer Network, the following are all lung cancer risk factors: